LibraryOfCongress/citizen-dj/about.md

 In addition to providing a guide to copyright law as it relates to digital sampling for music production, I will also provide a [guide to the ethics]({{ site.baseurl }}/guide/#ethics) of digital sampling from cultural materials.
 This is particularly relevant to materials such as field recordings and oral histories where the performers or subjects in the source material would benefit from attribution, compensation, context, and a generally respectful approach to creative re-use.

+### How do you select/create the audio clips?

+For each collection, I use custom computer algorithms that:

+1. Cut up the audio files into short clips that are usually under one second, using [onset detection](https://en.wikipedia.org/wiki/Onset_(audio)).
+2. Each of those clips are analyzed for their music-making potential, with preferences with those clips that are sufficiently loud, have less noise, and have a clear musical pitch.

+All of my custom software and computer scripts that do this are free and open source.
+You can find them and documentation in [this project's code repository](https://github.com/LibraryOfCongress/citizen-dj).

 ### Who are you?

 My name is [Brian Foo](https://brianfoo.com/) and I have worked in libraries and museums for nearly a decade, specializing in the visualization of large collections of media for the public.
 I am a [2020 innovator-in-residence](https://labs.loc.gov/people/innovator-in-residence-program) at the Library of Congress and a data visualization artist at the [American Museum of Natural History](https://www.amnh.org/).